 - Check your teeth in a mirror to make sure you’ve brushed all tooth surfaces.

 - Floss daily between braces using a floss threader.

-- Toothpicks, stimudents, and other interdental devices work well under brackets.
+- Toothpicks, students, and other interdental devices work well under brackets.

-Ask your dentist and orthodontist how often they wish to see you.
-For more information about how we at Kesteven Dental Care Studio can help you, call us now!
+For more information about how Kesteven Dental Care Studio can help you, call us now!

 Request an Appointment